openmsi/EZOpenMSIStream/README.md

 #### Step 1

-Edit your script in startup-script.sh
+Edit your script in startup-script.sh as desired

 #### As a Docker Daemon